abboudl/Chik-p/4-Service-Deployment-Stage/readme.md

 eval `ssh-agent`
 ```

-Next, check if the agent already has the `ctf` user's private key -- `~/.ssh/ctf` -- added to the its keychain.
+Next, check if the agent already has the `ctf` user's private key -- `~/.ssh/ctf` -- added to its keychain.
 You can check by running the following command:
 ```
 ssh-add -l
 ```